Coronavirus FAQs for Residential Life

 How can I safely eat in common spaces?

-Eating in common areas should be done judiciously on a limited basis (i.e., remove mask; take a sip of beverage or bite of a snack; put mask back on).
-Given the size of most residence hall common spaces, consuming carry-out meals in these spaces is discouraged, but not prohibited; whenever possible, carry-out meals should instead be consumed in spaces that minimize risk to self and others, including: outside; indoors in venues larger than residence hall common spaces (e.g., locations in student centers marked for food and drink consumption); and in student rooms.
+Given the size of most residence hall common spaces, consuming carry-out meals in these spaces is prohibited; carry-out meals should instead be consumed in spaces that minimize risk to self and others, including: outside; campus venues designated for food and drink consumption (e.g., soft sided tents outside the dining halls); and in student rooms.

 How and when can I safely use the kitchens in my hall?

-Hall kitchens may be used only as an individual (except where occupancy is marked otherwise), always with masks on, observing physical distancing when joined to an adjacent lounge, and by appointment only to allow for frequent cleaning.
-Appointments will be available seven days per week from 4 PM until midnight.
-Appointment logs (managed by a Hall Staff (Rector, AR, RA) or hall employee (e.g., hall clerk, hall steward, etc) should be retained for contact tracing purposes.
+Hall kitchens may be used by members of a household (except where occupancy is marked otherwise), always with masks on, observing physical distancing when joined to an adjacent lounge, and by appointment only to allow for frequent cleaning.

 Do I need to clean the kitchen after each use?